 4. A UE may access multiple slices simultaneously via a single RAN.
 In such case, those slices may share some control plane functions, e.g. MM.

+5. In NextGen CN, there are following type of network slices: eMBB , mIoT CriCom;.

+6. A finer granularity of network slicing may be supported based on multiple factors, such as

+types of application and service; (e.g. voice)

+3rd party service providers and its requirements on Service Level Agreement